What Businesses are Vulnerable to DDoS Attacks?

 Figure out your “weak spots”

-Communicate to your service or hosting provider
+Communicate with your service or hosting provider

 Consider getting specialized DDoS protection